How to Find the Best Dentist in Bangkok: Clinics, Prices, and More

 The special dental clinic in Chula is a full-service clinic.
 They can do dental implants, crowns, and orthodontic work.

-Note: One of our writers recently visited the Chula Special Dental Clinic in person but cannot recommend the experience.
+Real Experience: One of our writers recently visited the Chula Special Dental Clinic in person but cannot recommend the experience

 Be prepared to wait up to three hours to see a dentist, especially if you need x-rays, which involves going to a different building to queue in another line.

 This price is the same or even more expensive than at fancy private clinics.
-The wait time for the root canal was also 1 month, whereas private clinics can often do this procedure that same week or sometimes even on the day of your first inquiry.
+He’d also have to wait one month for the root canal, whereas private clinics can often do this procedure that same week or sometimes even on the day.

 Mahidol University (MU)